sjcahill/sagemaker-remote-demo/README.md

 steps on how to properly tear down any setup infrastructure - since deleting VPCs with many endpoints and security groups is not always as straightforward as you would like.

-Each subsection is going to include the stacks needed to be deployed in order to complete the demo.

 ## Sagemaker Remote Developement using SSH/SSM

 Things you will need for this demo to work